Are You an Alum?

 Recent Graduate Alumni

-Antonia Carcelén-Estrada (2016) is currently Visiting Lecturer of Spanish, College of the Holy Cross, Worcester, MA.
+Antonia Carcelén-Estrada holds a tenure-track job at the University of San Francisco at Quito (USFQ) Before taking up this position, she was Visiting Lecturer of Spanish, College of the Holy Cross, Worcester, MA.
 The topic of her dissertation was “Golden Palimpsests: America, Cervantes, and the Invention of Modernity/Coloniality.”
 Her research interests include postcolonial literature, colonial and contemporary Latin America, translation studies, philosophy, cultural studies, art history, anthropology, and oral literature.
 Her publications include "Covert and Overt Ideologies in the Translation of the Wycliffe Bible into Huao Terero" in Translation, Resistance, Activism (University of Massachusetts Press, 2011); "Latin American Historiography in Emerging Capitalism: Afro-Indigenous Palimpsests at the Birth of Spanish Modernity" in Ethnicity from Various Angles and Through Varied Lenses: Yesterday´s Today in Latin America.
 (New York: Sussex Academic Press, 2011); and "Tierra, riqueza, cuerpos, diferencia: la construccion ontologica de la feminidad y su persistencia."
 Actas del I Congreso Internacional de Literatura Comparada.
-(Universitat de Valencia Press, 2011). firstname.lastname@example.org
+(Universitat de Valencia Press, 2011).

-Nahir I. Otaño (2014) is currently a Postdoctoral Fellow at the University of Pennsylvania.
+Nahir I. Otaño is currently Assistant Professor in Early British Literature at Beloit College and was a Postdoctoral Fellow at the University of Pennsylvania.
 Her dissertation was on medieval Arthurian texts and related materials in the Celtic (Welsh and Irish), Iberian, and Scandinavian peripheries.
 By reimagining medieval Arthurian literature as transnational, she explored the various forms of interactions between these different societies with particular focus on the relationship between kings and their subjects.
 She also studied the use of medieval imagery by Caribbean writers and Medievalism in Popular Culture.
 One of her long term goals is to provide translations of Nordic and Irish myths into Latin American Spanish. firstname.lastname@example.org

 PhDs from 2011-13